Hi there! I'm Duncan White, an experienced professional Unix programmer.

-Welcome to my Practical Software Development (PSD) pages.
+Welcome to Duncan White's Practical Software Development (PSD) Pages.

 Book Review: Programming Pearls (and More Programming Pearls).

-Jon Bentley is one of my favourite computing authors, and another excellent member of AT&T Bell Labs, who worked alongside such luminaries as Kernighan, Ritchie, Pike, Stroustrup for many years.
+Jon Bentley is one of my favourite computing authors, and another excellent member of AT&T Bell Labs, who worked alongside such luminaries as Kernighan, Ritchie, Pike and Stroustrup for many years.

 Programming Pearls grew out of his long running Programming Pearls column in the Communications of the ACM, and focusses on solving and optimizing real world problems that have irritated and puzzled his colleagues.
 As an oyster grows a thing of beauty (a pearl) around an initial irritation (a grain of sand), his columns explore many deep ideas of computer science - algorithms, data structures, design, program correctness, testing, debugging, optimization etc - all in a very practical and focussed way.